School Days (video game): Sales

-In a national sales ranking of bishōjo games in PCNEWS, a now-defunct Japanese online magazine, School Days premiered as the number one game sold for the second half of April 2005, the second and seventeenth for the first and second halves of May, the fifth and twenty-sixth for the first and second halves of June, and twenty-seventh for the first half of July.
+In a national sales ranking of bishōjo games in PC News – a now-defunct Japanese online magazine – School Days premiered as the number one game sold for the second half of April 2005, the second and 17th for the first and second halves of May, the fifth and 26th for the first and second halves of June, and 27th for the first half of July.
 The School Days renewal edition, released a week after the previous ranking, continued to chart on behalf of the game; it ranked as the thirty-third most sold game for the second half of July, before ending as the thirty-fifth and forty-ninth for the first and second halves of August.

 Getchu.com, a major distributor of visual novels and domestic anime products, recorded similar sales.
 School Days for Windows premiered as the number one game sold for the month of its release, and seventh most for May, ranking as the number one game sold for the first half of 2005 and ninth for the year.
-The following year, the School Days renewal edition charted as the twentieth most sold game for July 2007, dropping to thirtieth from August to October.
+The following year, the School Days renewal edition charted as the 20th most sold game for July 2007, dropping to thirtieth from August to October.
 School Days HQ ranked as the sixth most sold game for October 2010 but failed to chart thereafter.

-According to Gamasutra, a video gaming news site, School Days L×H ranked as the number one PlayStation 2 game sold for January 2008.
+According to Gamasutra, a video gaming news site, School Days L×H ranked first for a PlayStation 2 game sold in January 2008.

 Media

 Related games

 0verflow developed several visual novels related to School Days, sharing the same universe.
 Prior to the development of School Days, 0verflow developed the Radish Vacation visual novel series.
-The first is Snow Radish Vacation released on December 28, 2001, followed by Summer Radish Vacation on April 1, 2003, and finally Summer Radish Vacation 2 on August 13, 2004.
+The first was Snow Radish Vacation released on December 28, 2001, followed by Summer Radish Vacation on April 1, 2003, and finally Summer Radish Vacation 2 on August 13, 2004.

 A prequel titled Summer Days, was released on June 23, 2006, retelling the original game during summer vacation and from the perspective of Setsuna Kiyoura.
-Unlike its predecessor, however, Summer Days was almost universally panned for its heavily bugged state, loads of patches, and recall.
+However, unlike its predecessor, Summer Days was almost universally panned for its heavily bugged state, loads of patches, and recall.
 Another spin-off titled Cross Days was released on March 19, 2010.
 Set in the same continuity as School Days, Cross Days follows the life of another protagonist, Yuuki Ashikaga, a high school freshman who also finds himself caught between the affection of two girls, Roka Kitsuregawa and Kotonoha Katsura, during his second term at Sakakino Academy.
 The game also features yaoi scenarios, during which Yuuki cross-dresses as a maid.
 0verflow released Shiny Days on February 2, 2012, which is a remastered version of Summer Days with a new heroine and higher quality animations.
 A spin-off, Island Days, was developed for the Nintendo 3DS and was released in Japan on July 3, 2014.
 The game, developed by Klon, focuses on Makoto and the girls becoming trapped on a remote island and includes tower defense elements.